infinitusposs/PascalSentencePython3/README.md

 ## Usage

-As described in rupy's program
+As described in rupy's program.